cornell-ece6745/ece6745-docs/docs/ece6745-tut06-asic-front-end.md

 timing analysis, consult Chapter 1 of the [Synopsys Timing Constraints and Optimization User Guide](http://www.csl.cornell.edu/courses/ece6745/asicdocs/tcoug.pdf).
-The report clearly shows that the critical path starts at bit 2 of a pipeline register in between the S2 and S3 stages (`elm2_S2S3`), goes into an input of a `MinMaxUnit`, comes out the `out_min` port of the `MinMaxUnit`, and ends at a top-level output port (`out1`).
-The report shows the delay through each logic gate (e.g., the clk-to-q delay of the initial DFF is 90ps, the propagation delay of a NAND2_X1 gate is 20ps) and the total delay for the critical path which in this case is 0.43ns.
+The report clearly shows that the critical path starts at bit 1 of a pipeline register in between the S0 and S1 stages (`elm1_S0S1`), goes into an input of a `MinMaxUnit`, comes out the `out_max` port of the `MinMaxUnit`, and ends at the pipeline register between the S1 and S2 stages (`elm1_S1S21).
+The report shows the delay through each logic gate (e.g., the clk-to-q delay of the initial DFF is 80ps, the propagation delay of a AOI21_X1 gate is 150ps) and the total delay for the critical path which in this case is 0.66ns.
-We set the clock constraint to be 300ps, but also notice that the report factors in the output delay we set with the `set_output_delay` command.

 The difference between the required arrival time and the actual arrival time is called the _slack_.
+In the above report we just meet timing with zero slack.
 Positive slack means the path arrived before it needed to while negative slack means the path arrived after it needed to.
 If you end up with negative slack, then you need to rerun the tools with a longer target clock period until you can meet timing with no negative slack.
 The process of tuning a design to ensure it meets timing is called "timing closure".
 In this course, we are primarily interested in design-space exploration as opposed to meeting some externally defined target timing specification.
 So you will need to sweep a range of target clock periods. **Your goal is to choose the shortest possible clock period which still meets timing without any negative slack!** This will